HTML Guides for img

 The fix is straightforward: strip any unit suffixes from width and height HTML attributes and provide plain integer values.
 For anything beyond simple pixel dimensions, move your sizing logic to CSS.

-The src attribute is one of two required attributes on every <img> element (the other being alt).
-The HTML specification mandates src because an image element without a source has no meaningful content to render.
-Omitting it produces invalid markup and leads to unpredictable browser behavior — some browsers may display a broken image icon, while others may render nothing at all.
+The HTML specification mandates src on the <img> element because an image without a source has nothing to render.
+Omitting it produces invalid markup and unpredictable browser behavior — some browsers display a broken image icon, while others render nothing at all.

 This issue commonly occurs in a few scenarios: